bsyouness/epa_mpg/README.md

 # Merging EPA MPG Data with vPIC VIN Data

+To run the code, use the Jupyter notebook `vin_processing.ipynb`.

 ## I. Load and Fix.

 1. Load `vin` and `epa` datasets from files: